 Vitamin D’s main role within the body is to regulate the intake of calcium and phosphorous which are two essential minerals required, among other things, for the formation of healthy bones.
 Low levels of the sunshine vitamin can manifest as common symptoms such as low mood, headaches and aches and pains to name just a few.

-80-90% of our vitamin D stores are provided by the sun, with few foods providing meaningful quantities of this vital vitamin.
-The only foods which provide vitamin D at a meaningful level are eggs, but only hens that are fed vitamin D, as well as fatty fish such as mackerel and herring meaning those following a plant-based diet are at increased risk of having low levels.
+80-90% of our vitamin D stores are provided by the sun, with few foods providing meaningful quantities of this vital vitamin, so this is a difficult vitamin to obtain on any diet.
+The only foods which provide vitamin D at a meaningful level are eggs, specifically egg yolks; but only hens that are fed vitamin D, as well as fatty fish such as mackerel and herring meaning those following a plant-based diet are at increased risk of having low levels.

 The body uses iodine to make thyroid hormones.
 These hormones help keep cells and your metabolic rate healthy as well as aiding proper bone and brain development during pregnancy and infancy.
 A lack of iodine can cause symptoms such as weakness, fatigue and feeling cold and can lead to an under-active thyroid.